 The exercise is usually carried out at night.
 All the bees are home, and you want to move all of them.
-Foragers don’t have a tracking device in their homes.
+Foragers don’t have tracking devices in their homes.
 If the home moves, they keep going to the same spot, waiting for it to come back.

 FAQ: Can all bees make honey?

-No. Drones, for instance, do not forage and are therefore not interested or capable of making honey.
-Solitary bees such as the mason bee only drink nectar for energy and store pollen for their larvae.
+No. Drones, for instance, do not forage and are, therefore, not interested in or capable of making honey.
+Solitary bees, such as the mason bee, only drink nectar for energy and store pollen for their larvae.

 No. They need eyelids to blink, and they don’t have those.
-They have hair on their eyes that they wipe clean with their legs in order to clear their vision.
+Honey bees, in particular, have hair on their eyes that they wipe clean with their legs in order to clear their vision.

 FAQ: Can bees be trained?

 Absolutely.
 However, you won’t be playing catch with them anytime soon.

 There was some research that went into getting bees to detect explosives by training them to respond to the smell of certain explosive materials.

 It’s amazing what we do for science.
 That said, I wouldn’t recommend that you take that up as a hobby.